catalingavan/logbee.Documentation/source/on-premises/installation/azure/installation-guide.rst

    * - Image Source
      - Quickstart (we will change this after the resource is created)

-Once the App service has been created, navigate to the **Overview** menu and click "Browse".
+After creating the App Service, go to **Overview** menu and click "Browse".
 If everything went ok, you should see a successful web page.

 Copy the value of the URL in a text file.
 The URL should be a value looking like this: ``https://{app-service-name}.azurewebsites.net/``